rizwan-rizu/arenko-excercise/README.md

 ### Implementation Highlights
 #### Modular & Reusable Components

-To ensure a consistent design and functionality across the application, I focused on creating modular and reusable components such as Chart, DateTime Picker, and Radio Button.
-These components reduce redundancy and facilitate scalability.
+To ensure a consistent design and functionality across the application, I focused on creating modular and reusable components such as Chart, DateTime Picker, and Radio Button etc. These components reduce redundancy and facilitate scalability.
 Additionally, I developed a Template Wrapper that seamlessly integrates the Header, Footer, and Content, ensuring a unified layout structure.
 This modularity streamlines development and simplifies future enhancements.

 #### TypeScript for Type Safety